 Why am I running for City Council?

-I’m an independent thinker who believes in responsible and responsive government.
-I also believe that we need a city government that puts people first which is why I am running in the upcoming August 8th, 2017 Democratic Primary for the Ward 5 City Council seat.
+I believe that we need a city government that puts people first which is why I am running in the upcoming August 8th, 2017 Democratic Primary for the Ward 5 City Council seat.

 Transparency and Honesty in Government

 Transparency and honesty are crucial to a strong democracy.
 When I am elected to city council, I will always speak sincerely and impartially about all of the issues facing our community, and I will encourage broad public participation throughout the entire process on all important pieces of legislation.

 One of the greatest strengths of our Ann Arbor community is that we embrace diversity.
 I strongly support having a diverse community because I believe that we are all made stronger by being exposed to people of different sexual orientations, races, classes, languages, religions and cultures.
 The ability to be inclusive strengthens not only individuals, but entire communities.
 Being inclusive is more than just accepting differences.
 It requires the effort and work inherent in respecting and understanding differences and it allows an open forum for developing solutions to conflicts and problems while respecting everyone’s values.
 I believe that our residents deserve a city council that is willing to do the work required to find viable solutions that are inclusive.
 I promise that on that point I will not waiver.